bellmcp/Machine-Learning-Price-Prediction/README.md

 # Performance & Visualization

 ### Model Predictions vs Actual Values
-Graph shows predictions miss the actual values at some places but given that we want to avoid overfitting and want our model to generalize well and perform well on unseen test data we.
+Graph shows predictions miss the actual values at some places but given that we want to avoid overfitting and want our model to generalize well and perform well on unseen test data.
 We will have to compromise a bit (bias-variance tradeoff)

 * **Linear Regression**
 <p align="center">